Services

 The Retained Message Store enables extensions to interact with retained messages in the following ways:

-Iterate over all stored retained messages in the HiveMQ cluster.
+• Iterate over all retained messages that are stored in the HiveMQ cluster

-For more information, see JavaDoc for the Retained Message Store.
+For more information, see Retained Message Store JavaDoc.

 Access Retained Message Store